 Below is the series B to G in megalithic yards - the Stone Age standard of measure.
 It’s a complex system that reveals the intricate mathematical thinking of our predecessors….

-SMALL RADIUSES: Ring B (19), minus 3.5 gives Ring C (15.5), minus 4 gives Ring D (11.5), minus 4.5 gives Ring E (7), and minus 5 gives Ring G (2)
+Small Radiuses: Ring B (19), minus 3.5 gives Ring C (15.5), minus 4 gives Ring D (11.5), minus 4.5 gives Ring E (7), and minus 5 gives Ring G (2)

-LARGE RADIUSES: Ring B (21), minus 3.5 gives Ring C (17.5), minus 4 gives Ring D (13.5), minus 4.5 gives Ring E (9), and minus 5 gives Ring G (4)
+Large Radiuses: Ring B (21), minus 3.5 gives Ring C (17.5), minus 4 gives Ring D (13.5), minus 4.5 gives Ring E (9), and minus 5 gives Ring G (4)

 Ring F - the Yolk - is circular at 13 MY diameter.
 Strangely, Egg G is inside the yolk!
 Perhaps Egg G was thought to be the germ awaiting fertilisation!
-All eggs share the same major and minor axes.
-And the major axis is strategically positioned to intersect with the incoming Mid-June sunset, a celestial event of great significance in ancient cultures.

 81. Durrington Walls, the mother of Stonehenge, is seen above with the geometric moon-egg, Woodhenge.